No mention of Bidens, Burisma while Ukraine military aid was held up, State official testifies

 KEY WITNESS APPEARS TO DIRECTLY CONTRADICT DIPLOMAT IN DEMS' IMPEACHMENT INQUIRY

-"When the whistleblower reports and all that came out of that, that's when I first saw this," Hale testified.
+"When the whistleblower reports and all that came out of that, that's when I first saw this," Hale, the under secretary of state for political affairs, testified.

 Separately, Hale recalled that representatives from key executive departments -- including the Treasury Department, Office of Management and Budget, Department of Homeland Security and State Department -- "endorsed the resumption of military aid" to Ukraine.

-Under questioning from Democrats, Hale acknowledged that he was "out of the loop" on a variety of matters, and that Ambassador to the European Union Gordon Sondland didn't brief him about "discussions he was having with his Ukraine counterparts to either condition the White House meeting or the aid on these investigations."
-Additionally, Hale noted that he was similarly "out of the loop" on White House chief of staff Mick Mulvaney's discussions with the president concerning Ukraine aid.
+Under questioning from Democrats, Hale acknowledged he was "out of the loop" on a variety of matters, and that Ambassador to the European Union Gordon Sondland didn't brief him about "discussions he was having with his Ukraine counterparts to either condition the White House meeting or the aid on these investigations."
+Additionally, Hale noted that he was similarly "out of the loop" on acting White House Chief of Staff Mick Mulvaney's discussions with the president concerning Ukraine aid.

-Mulvaney has acknowledged that White House assistance to Ukraine was tied to the country's broader anti-corruption efforts, although he did not state that the aid was linked to a probe of the Bidens in particular. ("This is a corrupt place.
+Mulvaney has acknowledged that White House assistance to Ukraine was tied to the country's broader anti-corruption efforts, although he did not state that the aid was linked to a probe of the Bidens in particular.

+"This is a corrupt place.
 Everyone knows this is a corrupt place ...
 Plus, I'm not sure that the other European countries are helping them out either," Mulvaney said last month.
-He added: “Did [Trump] also mention to me, in the past, the corruption related to the DNC server?
+He added: "Did [Trump] also mention to me, in the past, the corruption related to the DNC server?
 Absolutely.
-No question about that.
-But that’s it.
-And that’s why we held up the money ...
-The look back to what happened in 2016 certainly was part of the thing that he was worried about in corruption with that nation.
-And that is absolutely appropriate.”)
+No question about that, but that's it, and that's why we held up the money ...
+The look back to what happened in 2016 certainly was part of the thing that he was worried about in corruption with that nation, and that is absolutely appropriate."

 Also late Monday, Democrats released testimony from State Department official David Holmes, who said in his Nov.
 15 deposition that the conversation he overheard between Trump and Sondland during a lunch in Ukraine was so distinctive — even extraordinary — that nobody needed to refresh his memory.